 What if I have suffered an allergy from packaged food?

-If the food that is being sold is pre-packaged, there are rules about how the allergens should be labelled, as well as the language and font to be used, so the labels are clear and not misleading to consumers.
-The overall goal of the 2014 Regulations is to minimise the number of personal injuries suffered, as a result of the failure to label ingredients.
+If the food that is being sold is pre-packaged, there are rules about how the ingredients should be labelled, as well as the language and font to be used, so the labels are clear and not misleading to consumers.
+The overall goal of Natasha's Law is to minimise the number of personal injuries suffered, as a result of the failure to label ingredients.

 Fortunately, not all food allergies lead to death.
 However, in one sad case a Manchester University Student, who was only aged 18, had visited Almost Famous in Manchester, where they explained their allergies to a staff member.
 They accordingly chose something they believed to be safe for them to eat.
 Tragically, the student later died following an allergic reaction to the food.